 Artifactory implements a checksum based storage in order to store artifacts in a resource effective way.

-A file that is uploaded to Artifactory, first has its SHA1 checksum calculated, and is then renamed to its checksum.
-It is then hosted in the configured filestore in a directory structure made up of the first two characters of the checksum.
-For example, a file whose checksum is "ac3f5e56…" would be stored in directory "ac"; a file whose checksum is "dfe12a4b…" would be stored in directory "df" and so forth.
-The example below shows the "d4" directory that contains two files whose checksum begins with "d4".
+When a file that is deployed to Artifactory, its SHA1 checksum is being calculated and then renamed to its checksum.
+Afterwards, it's located in the configured filestore in a directory structure named by the first two characters of the checksum.
+For example, a file whose checksum is "ac3f5e56…" would be stored in directory and will start with "ac"; a file whose checksum is "dfe12a4b…" would be stored as "df", etc. The example below shows the "d4" directory which contains two artifacts whose checksum starts with "d4":

-This way of storing binaries optimizes many operations in Artifactory since they are implemented through simple DataBase transactions rather than actually manipulating files.
+This way of storing binaries, optimizes many operations in Artifactory since they are implemented through a simple DB transactions rather than actually manipulating files.

 Since the checksum is a unique parameter for each binary and file, this way of storing and managing files, prevents a potential duplication and corruption of files.

 Artifactory uses a checksum-based storage to ensure that each binary file is only stored once.

 When a new file is deployed, Artifactory checks if a binary with the same checksum already exists and if so, links the repository path to this binary.
 Upon deletion of a repository path, Artifactory does not delete the binary since it may be used by other paths.
 However, once all paths pointing to a binary are deleted, the file is actually no longer being used.
 To make sure the system does not become clogged with unused binaries, Artifactory periodically runs a "Garbage Collection" to identify unused ("deleted") binaries and dispose of them from the filestore.
 By default, this is set to run every 4 hours and is controlled by a cron expression.
 For SaaS customers the Garbage Collection runs every 12 hours by default.